prolike/GitLabelWizard/README.md

 * Inserting labels

 ### Todo
-* Adding recursively reading and inserting from a yml file
-* CircleCI integration
+* CircleCI triggers the label script
-* Alot more features upcoming

 ### Ideas/architecture/workflow
 - Using CircleCI to perform a request to a **Amazon AWS API gatway** that excutes the label script within **Amazon AWS lambda**